kumarakshay2456/Data_Structure_Notes/Interview Questions/interview-prep-checklist.md

 We needed to send OTPs for candidate onboarding.
 Initially, we used direct API calls to SMS vendors, but we faced issues with retries and throughput.

 I built a notification pipeline using:
-- SQS for queueing notifications
+- SQS for queueing notifications with the priority based if it is OTP then this will be in high priority and it message is promotional then sent the sms in out of the office time.
 - RabbitMQ for retry handling
-- Worker pool in Python to consume messages and call Exotel APIs
+- Worker pool in Python to consume messages and call GupShup api
 - Redis used for rate-limiting and deduplication
 - Failure notifications were logged in Elasticsearch for visibility